ikris001/Rubbish-App/README.md

 1) Open android studio or your chosen IDE
 2) Load the rubbish app project
 3) Setup android simulator or your android device with android studio
+4) Sync the gradle dependencies
-4) Build the project
+5) Build the project
-5) Run the app on your simulator or device.
+6) Run the app on your simulator or device.